zeraphie/quest-board.io/README.md

   - [ ] Has basic information (i.e. name, game, link)
   - [ ] Leader can invite a user to a group
   - [ ] Leader can kick a user from a group
+  - [ ] Add timeslot to the calendar that propagates to each member of the group's calendar
   - **Calendar**
     - [ ] A group calendar highlights times that are available
     - [ ] A group calendar lists users who aren't available at a timeslot